 What Is Disney Memory Maker?

-The memory maker is a service you can purchase or that is provided with ticket sales that allows you to save and download pictures taken by the photographers and on rides to your account.
-The memory maker is an add on, which means you can still get the images without it but you are limited.
+The Memory Maker is an add on, which means you can still get the images without it but you are limited.

 What’s The Difference Between Photo Pass and Memory Maker?

-The photo pass is the whole system that Disney created for people to get pictures from professional photographers.
-The photo pass was the original creation with the addition to memory maker later on.
-The memory maker couldn’t work without the foundation of Photo pass already in place.
+The Photo Pass is the whole system that Disney created for people to get pictures from professional photographers.
+The Photo Pass was the original creation with the addition of a Memory Maker later on.
+The Memory Maker couldn’t work without the foundation of the Photo Pass already in place.

-Photo pass can be used for free by anyone and everyone with a valid ticket.
-Anyone can have a picture taken with the photo pass photographers.
-The difference is memory maker is the paid system that allows you unlimited photos that you have the rights to.
+The difference is Memory Maker is the paid system that allows you unlimited photos that you have the right to.
 You can download them, print them and use them as you wish.

 Rides Eligible For Disney Memory Maker